Gentleman (1993 film): Critical reception

 Writing for The Indian Express on 6 August 1993, Malini Mannath said, "Shankar makes a promising debut infusing his script with action, sentiment, comedy and even some titillating scenes for added measure and tries to give something different within the parameters of commercial cinema.
 Jeeva's camera is effective in capturing the well choreographed stunt scenes (Vikram Dharma)."
 K. Vijiyan of New Straits Times wrote on 14 August 1993, "Sankar .. has provided thought-provoking story [..] build up the story well, making us eager to find out why the hero is committing all those robberies."
 On 22 August 1993, Ananda Vikatan rated the film 50 out of 100.

 Accolades

 Legacy

-In the 2019 Tamil film Hero, Arjun reprises his role as Sathyamoorthy (whose name is similar to Krishnamoorthy), a man who takes away money from the rich to build a school that is free for everyone.
+In the 2019 Tamil film Hero, Arjun portrays Sathyamoorthy (whose name is similar to Krishnamoorthy), a man who steals money from the rich to build a school that is free for everyone.
 The 2021 film Dikkiloona was titled after the word used by Goundamani and Senthil in Gentleman.
-In June 2022, a sequel was announced with Kunjumon returning to produce, and Gokul Krishna directing.
+In June 2022, a sequel was announced with Kunjumon returning as the producer, and Gokul Krishna directing.